GLOBAL MARKETS-Asian shares firm after sound US data

 In Europe, attention could turn to Spanish bonds after millions of Catalans voted on Sunday in a symbolic referendum on independence from Spain.

 Spanish bond yields rose slightly on Friday on worries the vote, while not legally binding, could spark tensions between Madrid and one of Spain's wealthiest regions.
-(Additional reporting by Vidya Ranganathan; Editing by Eric Meijer)
+(Editing by Eric Meijer)

 * Michael Kors names Thomas J. Edwards, Jr. as Chief Financial Officer